-Better Shelter started as a design research project in the small town of Hällefors in Sweden in 2009.
-In just a few years we have delivered 70,000 shelter units across the globe, improved the living conditions for thousands of people and collaborated with world leading humanitarian organizations.
+Better Shelter started as a design research project in Hällefors, Sweden, in 2009.
+Since then, we have delivered 85,000 shelters across the globe and improved the living conditions for hundreds of thousands of people through collaboration with our humanitarian partners.

 2020: We respond to Covid-19 and launch Structure

 The team adapts to a new reality in the Covid-19 pandemic.
 Of the 15,797 RHUs we ship out to 36 countries, 3,000 are used in Covid-19 response.
 6,500 are sent to families in Northwest Syria.
 We collaborate with 24 organizations and hold 150 technical consultations online.
 We pilot the new shelter Structure and launch a fundraising platform.

 2019: We deliver to new destinations and users give positive feedback

 By now, we have delivered more than 45,000 shelters to over 45 countries, and thereby put a roof over the heads of hundreds of thousands of vulnerable persons who have fled war and disasters.
 Impact Initiative surveys thousands of RHU residents in several countries and finds that most users feel safer in the shelter, and that it is the second most preferred shelter (after durable options).

 The RHU serves as temporary homes and communal infrastructure in different contexts in Africa, Europe, the Middle East and Latin America.
 Partners make use of the modularity to serve other purposes than housing – RHU classrooms, clinics and community centers are implemented worldwide.
 Better Shelter releases an upgraded version of the shelter after months of testing, adjustments and breakthroughs by developers, institutes and suppliers alike.